alexdarke/sanction/README.md

 ![sanction usage example shot](screenshot/sanction.png "sanction usage example shot")

-You will be prompted for the options (or choices) and you will be provided with a script to remove the iptables rules that sanction creates.
+You will be prompted for the options (or choices) and you will be provided with a script to remove the iptables/ipset rules that sanction creates.

 In the event more than one country is matched, it will present you a menu of options.